-The CSD maps of theta power between 200 and 500 ms during each outcome in the control and alcoholic group are shown in Figure 4 (Panels C and D).
+The CSD maps of theta power between 200-500 ms during each outcome in the control and alcoholic group are shown in Fig. 4 (Panels C and D).
 Controls showed a strong anterior focus of theta activity, particularly during loss conditions, while alcoholics showed weaker source activity compared to controls, especially at the frontal electrodes.
-During the -50 condition, while controls had a single and stronger midline prefrontal source, alcoholics showed bilateral and weaker prefrontal sources.
-In addition, the alcoholic group showed more diffuse source activity compared to controls, especially during gain conditions.
+During the -50 condition, while controls had a single and stronger midline prefrontal source, alcoholics showed more diffuse source activity compared to controls, especially during gain conditions.
 In both groups, loss conditions had predominant anterior sources while gain conditions had both anterior and posterior sources.

-Theta Activity across Conditions and Groups in the Mixed Model for Group was not significant, two-way and three-way interactions of Group with other factors (Valence, Amount, Region) were highly significant.
-Although the three-way interaction of Group × Valence × Region was highly significant for all theta bands ( $\theta$ , $\theta$ 1, and $\theta$ 2), the other important three-way interaction Group × Amount × Region was not significant for any of the theta bands, suggesting that the effect of Valence (loss vs. gain) on theta power (variance) was greater than that for the Amount.
-Because alcoholics were significantly older than controls, age was included as a factor in the ANOVA model but not found to be significant.
-Specifically, age had neither a main effect (as Age and Age were not significant) nor an interactive effect with Group (as Age $\times$ Group and Age $\times$ Group were not significant) on theta power, indicating that age did not have significant bearing on theta power.
+Theta Activity across Conditions and Groups in the Mixed Model

+The statistical results of the mixed model ANOVA are shown in Table I and the follow-up analyses (in bar-graphs) are shown in Figure 5.
+While the main effect for Group was not significant, 2-way and 3-way interactions of Group with other factors (Valence, Amount, Region) were highly significant.
+While the 3-way interaction of Group × Valence × Region was highly significant for all theta bands ( $\theta$ , $\theta$ 1, $\theta$ 2), the other important 3-way interaction Group × Amount × Region was not significant for any of the theta bands, suggesting that the effect of Valence (loss vs. gain) on theta power (variance) was greater than that for the Amount.
+Since alcoholics were significantly older than controls, age was not found to be a significant factor in the ANOVA model.
+Specifically, age had neither a main effect (as Age and Age were not significant) on theta power, indicating that age did not have significant bearing on theta power.